-At the same time I am undoubtably a “go-getter”, and of course an “explorer”.
+At the same time I am undoubtedly a “go-getter”, and of course an “explorer”.

 Today, we head off from the coastal southern corner of Montenegro, and with the wonderful help of the Pansion Vondola owner, I am led to the start of a back road to the border.

-I can’t say the border crossing was a marvellous experience.
+I can’t say the border crossing was a marvelous experience.